Overview

 transforms:

-- name: "my-transform" # Required, unique name for this transform
+- name: "my-path-transform" # Required, unique name for this transform

 transform: # Required, transform configuration

-path: "record" # Required, path to extract from the message
+path: "record" # Optional, path to extract from the message (Required if type is "path")

 transform: